 Michaels and her "Biggest Loser" co-star Bob Harper were visibly shocked on finale night (Feb.
-5, 2015) when they saw how emaciated Frederickson looked.
+5, 2015) when they saw how emaciated Frederickson looked, as Examiner has reported.

 The 5-foot-4 Rachel, who previously weighed 260 pounds, lost 155 pounds by the finale, securing her win for season 15.
 Jillian said she had no idea Frederickson had gotten so thin.